 Job interviews are stressful enough, so I wouldn’t recommend doing anything to distract from your skills and value.
 As Gottsman says, “You want to be remembered for your skills and your value, not for what you wear or have on your body.”
 Wear a proper suit.
 Accessories like rings and watches can hide certain tattoos, but make sure they don’t shake when you move.

-For another perspective, check out Kate Parkinson’s 2011 post (and her awesome cartoon) in this blog.
+For another perspective, check out Kate Parkinson’s on the matter post in this blog.